CodeDefenders/CodeDefenders/docs/Docker.md

 ## Configuration

 Configuring the `docker-compose` setup is possible via environment variables.
-You can find all available docker compose specific variables with their default values in the `example.env` file.
+You can find all available docker compose specific variables with their default values in the `.env` file.

 For environment variables which are available by default see  [the configuration documentation](./Configuration.md).